A Little Family Drama (2024)—Heartfelt and Powerful Storytelling at its Core

 A Little Family Drama (2024) review - Film Purgatory

 Despite not being Hispanic, I do have a sizable extended family.
 And as someone with a large family, I’m no stranger to domino effect family drama kick starting a cataclysm of insanity that surfaces at the most inappropriate moment.
 Believe it or not, this isn’t the first movie I’ve seen with complicated family drama.
-But this is the first movie where the elder generation is the more progressive and open-minded compared to the younger generation.
-Unlike her mom, she believes in sticking to tradition family recipes as opposed to trying something new and innovative.
+But this is the first movie where the elder generation is more progressive and open-minded compared to the younger generation.
+Unlike her mom, Victoria believes in sticking to traditional family recipes as opposed to trying something new and innovative.
 However, her hard-headedness for tradition blinds her to the reality that she’s alienated from her family.
 When Matias has financial troubles, he doesn’t tell her.
-When Cecelia is angry due to feeling like she has no control over her life, she doesn’t confide in her.
+When Cecelia is angry over not feeling in control of her life, she doesn’t confide in her.
 And when Anselma wanted to bring the family together at their home, she didn’t tell her the real reason for doing so.
 Despite this, she does her best to be there for her family, specifically her granddaughter.
 Showing that she wants the best of her family, despite not truly understanding their plights.

 Contrary to what you might think from the first act, no one here is solely responsible for the family drama.
 Why?
 Because everyone has some chips in the game.
 You have Matias and his irresponsibility nearly bankrupting the family business (while refusing to accept outside help) and Cecelia’s concealed rage to factor in to the melting pot.
 And if you thought Anselma was not a player, you’d be dead wrong.
 Although she does her best to unite the family, she is oblivious to the many problems that do plague the family, such as Victoria’s wants and needs.
 With all these chips in the dangerous game of life, drama and heartache is the only inevitability.
 What follows is brimming with emotion, as the tough conversations the family needed to have are finally happening.